Updated on April 27, 2021

 Pursuing a sports psychology degree requires in-depth study of both psychology and physical education.
 An enthusiasm for sports and athletic performance is expected.

-While you may be able to launch a career with just a bachelor’s or master’s degree in psychology, the majority of sports psychologists hold a doctorate in sports psychology or counseling-related field.
+While you may be able to launch a career with just a bachelor’s or master’s degree in psychology, the majority of sports psychologists hold a doctorate in sports psychology or a counseling-related field.

 1Education – You will need to pursue a psychology doctorate, typically a PhD at an accredited counseling psychology program with sports psychology as their specialization.